-A very important initial step in configuring Wansight is to make sure that the server(s) the software runs on have enough resources to process and store IP graphs, flows and packet dumps.
+A very important initial step in configuring Wansight is to make sure that the servers the software runs on have enough resources to collect IP graphs, flows and packet dumps.

 In a later chapter, you will be able to configure Sensors to generate traffic graphs, tops and accounting data for every IP that belongs to the monitored network.
-If you intend to use this feature, you may want to change the default IP storage settings, as changing these later will reset all existing IP graphs, tops and accounting data.
+If you intend to use this feature, you may want to change the IP storage settings, as changing these later might require a reset of all existing IP graph, top and accounting data.

-Graphs & Storage Configuration Sensor Top N: 20 IP Graph Settings Storage Method: Create & update IP graph files directly on disk Data Units: Inbound Packets, Inbound Bits, Outbound Packets, Outbound Bits Consolidation: Minimum, Average, Maximum RRDCached Socket: Graph IP Sweeps: IPv4 Decoders Stored in IP Graph, Top and Accounting Data Enabled Decoder Description Color (editable) All IP traffic TCP V TCP traffic TCP+SYN TCP traffic with SYN flag set and ACK unset ▼ UDP UDP traffic ICMP ICMP traffic (ping, traceroute, etc.) ▼ OTHER Non-TCP, Non-UDP, Non-ICMP INVALID Invalid or malformed packets FLOWS Flows generated by NetFlow, sFlow or IPFIX FLOW+SYN TCP traffic from flows with the SYN flag set FRAGMENT Fragmented IP packets TCP-NULL TCP packets with no flags in packet header TCP+RST TCP packets with the reset flag set Flow Data Hierarchy: Year/Month/Day Packet Trace Path: /opt/andrisoft/dumps Flow Collector Path: /opt/andrisoft/flows Graph Disk Path: /opt/andrisoft/graphs Disk space required for each IP graph file: 3.0 k
+Graphs & Storage Configuration Graphing Engine ~ Graph Storage Engine 1: RRDTool (On Disk) Graph Storage Engine 2: InfluxDB ¥ (= Graphing Engine Backend: Graph Storage Engine ~ = Decoders Stored in IP Graph, Top and Accounting Data Enabled Decoder Description All IP traffic ▼ TCP TCP traffic TCP traffic with SYN flag set and ACK unset UDP UDP traffic ICMP ICMP traffic (ping. traceroute, etc.) OTHER Non-TCP, Non-UDP, Non-ICMP V INVALID Invalid or malformed packets Flows generated by NetFlow, sFlow or IPFIX FLOW+SYN TCP traffic from flows with the SYN flag set FRAGMENT Fragmented IP packets TCP-NULL TCP packets with no flags in packet header TCP+RST TCP packets with the reset flag set #D49B9B Advanced Settings Disk space required for each IP graph RRD file: 6.0 M Save Save

-Storage-related settings can be tuned by editing Configuration " General Settings " Graphs & Storage.
+All storage-related settings can be configured in Configuration " General Settings " Graphs & Storage.